viktor-demo/bob-lab-python-to-js/README.md

 ### 2.4 — Plan error handling equivalences

 ```
-Map the Python exception handling in data_processor.py to its JavaScript equivalent.
+Respond in chat only — no files.
+Map the Python exception handling in @data_processor.py
+to its JavaScript equivalent.
 How should FileNotFoundError, csv.Error, and IOError translate to Node.js patterns?
 ```